 What do you most like and dislike about the period we live in?

 I recently read The Mirage of Health by René Dubos, which starts off with a discussion of how we’re always stuck between a utopia and a golden age.
-On the one hand we tend to romanticize previous periods as a golden ages where things were simpler and carefree, and on the other we fantasize about a future utopia where everything is perfect and all our problems have been solved.
+On the one hand, we tend to romanticize previous periods as golden ages where things were simpler and carefree, and on the other, we fantasize about a future utopia where everything is perfect and all our problems have been solved.
 This can make it very hard to answer questions like this, but also points to what I like and dislike about our present time.
-I like how our utopias can drive curiosity and passion in science and technology.
+I like how our utopias can drive curiosity and passion for science and technology.